 I happen to LOVE chronological sorting, mostly because I’m a hardcore genealogist, and I’m passionate about saving as many details as possible, but I realize that’s it’s not for everyone.

 Below are some screenshots of few different chronological folder structures to help you visualize what they might look like – which one do you think could work for you?
+Please note that these screenshots are taken from the operating system directly to illustrate my points without overwhelm if you’re not familiar with some of the programs on the market.

 Another example of a chronological folder structure (sorted by decade):